 In addition to family centeredness, an important aspect of the FCU is its integration of a multitiered framework.
 This design organizes assessment and intervention through a scope and sequence that provides tailored support (Dishion & Stormshak, 2007; Stormshak & Dishion, 2002).
-The combined family-centered approach embedded in a broader ecological perspective and the overall multitiered framework can maximize organizational efficiencies (Garbacz et al., 2016) and facilitate parent engagement (Stormshak et al., 2005).
-Two primary barriers to family engagement commonly reported by school staff are a lack of resources and the challenge of facilitating parents' participation in activities and intervention (Garbacz et al., in press).
+The combined family-centered approach embedded in a broader ecological perspective and the overall multitiered framework can maximize organizational efficiencies (Garbacz et al., 2016) and facilitate family engagement (Stormshak et al., 2005).
+Two primary barriers to family engagement commonly reported by school staff are a lack of resources and the challenge of facilitating parents' participation in activities and intervention (Garbacz et al., 2018).
 The FCU specifically focuses on efficiency in the multitiered framework (Dishion & Stormshak, 2007; Horner & Sugai, 2015) and uses approaches such as motivational interviewing to promote engagement (Stormshak & Dishion, 2002).

-Findings from our study suggest that an average of 137 minutes of intervention produced significant changes in teacher reported student emotional and behavior outcomes.
-The effect size for teacher report of emotional and behavior problems is comparable to effect sizes for parent-mediated interventions (Maughan et al., 2005).
+Findings from our study suggest that an average of 137 min of intervention (through the first-grade assessment) and 204 min of intervention (through the second-grade assessment) produced significant changes in teacher-reported child emotional and behavior outcomes.
+The effect sizes for teacher report of emotional and behavior problems are comparable to effect sizes for parent-mediated interventions (Maughan et al., 2005).
+Moreover, the FCU improved children's emotional and behavior problems in first and second grade regardless of whether they received special services in school.

 Schools must make choices about services they provide (Belfield & Levin, 2007).
 When implemented in middle school, the FCU produces intervention effects into high school (Stormshak et al., 2009; Van Ryzin et al., 2012), which suggests the robustness of the FCU and a family-centered approach.
 Findings from our study in the context of other research on the FCU position the FCU as an efficient approach that aligns with existing school frameworks (Sugai & Horner, 2002).
-Findings also suggest that when schools use the FCU (Irvine, Biglan, Smolkowski, Metzler, & Ary, 1999; Smolkowski et al., 2017), there is good potential for substantial return as they invest in this ecological, family-centered approach at kindergarten entry (Crowley, Jones, Greenberg, Feinberg, & Spoth, 2012).
+Findings also suggest that when schools use the FCU (Irvine, Biglan, Smolkowski, Metzler,

+& Ary, 1999; Smolkowski et al., 2017), there is good potential for substantial return as they invest in this ecological, family-centered approach at kindergarten entry (Crowley, Jones, Greenberg, Feinberg, & Spoth, 2012).